dominant-strategies/quai-local-node/README.md

 ## Interacting With The Local Network

-To interact with the local network instance, you can use the [Quais SDK](https://docs.qu.ai/sdk/introduction) or [JSON RPC API](https://docs.qu.ai/build/playground/overview).
+To interact with the local network instance, you can use the [Quai Javascript SDK](https://docs.qu.ai/sdk/introduction) or [JSON RPC API](https://docs.qu.ai/build/playground/overview).
 The network is accesible via specific networking ports on `localhost`.

 | Shard    | HTTP Port | WS Port |
 | -------- | --------- | ------- |